hargoniX/bachelor/thesis/thesis.typ

 - Kissat @cadical-kissat
 - Glucose @glucose

-These experiments were run on a virtualized cloud VM with 48GB of RAM and a time limit of 16 hours for the entire proof harness.
+These experiments were run on a cloud VM with 48GB of RAM and a time limit of 16 hours for the entire proof harness.
 As we can see in @satres the amount of RAM did end up being the limiting factor when trying to scale the queue size up:
 #figure(